wannier-developers/wannier90/docs/docs/user_guide/wannier90/postproc.md

     end projections

-where the first line tells us that in total four projections are specified, and the subsquent lines provide the projection centre, the angular and radial parts of the orbital (see
+where the first line tells us that in total four projections are specified, and the subsequent lines provide the projection centre, the angular and radial parts of the orbital (see
-Section [Orbital Definitions](projections.md/#orbital-definitions) for definitions), the $z$ and $x$ axes, and the diffusivity and cut-off radius for the projection orbital.
+Section [Orbital Definitions](projections.md#orbital-definitions) for definitions), the $z$ and $x$ axes, and the diffusivity and cut-off radius for the projection orbital.

 `pwscf`, or any other *ab initio* electronic structure code,